CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

 ```bash
 python main.py --model_number 0 --class_id_list 0 1 2 --obfuscation_type_list bluring masking pixelation --img_source 0 --show_fps
 ```
-This will use the first available model to obfuscate objects with class IDs 0, 1, and 2 in the video stream from the default camera, using the bluring, masking, and pixelation obfuscation types, and showing the frames per second on the screen.
+This will use the first available model to obfuscate objects with class IDs 0, 1, and 2 in the video stream from the default camera, using the `bluring`, `masking`, and `pixelation` obfuscation types, and showing the frames per second on the screen.

 ### Python Library Usage